Cooperation with WHO

-The obtained reliable and qualitative data on the prevalence of the main risk factors of NIH at the population level will allow us to reasonably plan the appropriate policy and develop effective measures for the prevention and control of NCDs in the Republic of Belarus.
+The second STEPS-survey was conducted in 2020 and made it possible to assess the effectiveness of the measures taken, reasonably plan the appropriate policy and develop targeted measures for the prevention and control of NCDs in the Republic of Belarus for 2021-2025.

 The RSPC MT was appointed as the implementing organization of both research and they were successfully carried out within the framework of the international technical assistance project «Preventing Non-communicable Diseases, Promoting Healthy Lifestyle and Support to Modernization of the Health System in Belarus» (BELMED), which was funded by the European Union and implemented by the UNO agencies and the World Health Organization jointly with the Ministry of Health of the Republic of Belarus.

 Reports on the latest research results can be found on request at the RSPC MT (contact person – Vital Pisaryk (email@example.com)) or on the WHO website:

 - Prevalence of risk factors for noncommunicable diseases in Belarus STEPS 2016: https://apps.who.int/iris/handle/10665/343256?search-result=true&query=Belarus+STEPS&scope=&rpp=10&sort_by=score&order=desc

 - Prevalence of risk factors for non-communicable diseases in Belarus STEPS 2020: https://apps.who.int/iris/handle/10665/358798.